 Understanding Your Business Energy Bill

 When it comes to your business, every penny counts.
-And if you are overpaying on your gas and electricity bills, you could potentially be missing out on some vital savings that would give your company additional money to spend on more important things.
+And if you are overpaying on your commercial gas and electricity bills, you could potentially be missing out on some vital savings that would give your company additional money to spend on more important things.

 Unfortunately, many business owners pay too much for their gas and electricity without realising it.
 One of the main reasons for this is that, simply put, they don’t understand their bills.

 Love Energy Savings is here to cut through all the industry jargon and explain the different components that make up your business energy bill.

 There are quite a few nuances to get your head around, especially in comparison to home energy bills.
 The main ways in which they differ are...